-Below is a summary of the most relevant rules.
-In exceptional circumstances it may be possible to seek dispensation from these rules.
+The most relevant rules are summarised below.
+In exceptional circumstances, it may be possible to seek dispensation from these rules.
 Students should consult the Examination Regulations for the full text and seek further advice from their supervisor.

 Plagiarism

 What is Plagiarism?